MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-logical-networks.md

 	- If you want to have multiple VM networks associated with the logical network and isolate them using network virtualization click **One connected network** > **Allow new VM networks created on this logical network to use network virtualization**.
 	- If you want to have multiple VM networks associated with the logical network and isolate them using a VLAN/PVLAN select **VLAN-based independent networks** or **Private VLAN (PVLAN) networks**.
 	- If you don't want to isolate networks in the logical network, click **One connected network** > **Create a VM network with the same name to allow virtual machines to access this logical network directly**.
 With this setting you'll have a single VM network associated with your logical network.
+	- If you've deployed a Microsoft network Controller in the VMM fabric you can select to have the logical network managed by the network controller.

 4. In **Network Site** add network sites to the logical network.
 If you don't need to create network sites click **Next**.